 We present Sapiens, a family of models for four fundamental human-centric vision tasks -- 2D pose estimation, body-part segmentation, depth estimation, and surface normal prediction.
 Our models natively support 1K high-resolution inference and are extremely easy to adapt for individual tasks by simply fine-tuning models pretrained on over 300 million in-the-wild human images.
 We observe that, given the same computational budget, self-supervised pretraining on a curated dataset of human images significantly boosts the performance for a diverse set of human-centric tasks.
 The resulting models exhibit remarkable generalization to in-the-wild data, even when labeled data is scarce or entirely synthetic.
 Our simple model design also brings scalability -- model performance across tasks improves as we scale the number of parameters from 0.3 to 2 billion.
 Sapiens consistently surpasses existing baselines across various human-centric benchmarks.
 We achieve significant improvements over the prior state-of-the-art on Humans-5K (pose) by 7.6 mAP, Humans-2K (part-seg) by 17.1 mIoU, Hi4D (depth) by 22.4% relative RMSE, and THuman2 (normal) by 53.5% relative angular error

-title={Sapiens: Foundation for Human Vision Models},
+title={Sapiens: Foundation for human vision models},

 author={Khirodkar, Rawal and Bagautdinov, Timur and Martinez, Julieta and Zhaoen, Su and James, Austin and Selednik, Peter and Anderson, Stuart and Saito, Shunsuke},